AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/creating-content/creating-projects-screens-cloud.md

 ## What's Next {#whats-next}

-Now, that you have setup an AEM Screens project, you can:

-* Create a new channel and add content to the channels
+Now, that you have setup an AEM Screens project, you can create a new channel and add content to the channels.
+Refer to [Creating and Managing Channels](/help/screens-cloud/creating-content/creating-channels-screens-cloud.md) to learn how to create and manage content in Channels.
-* Define your project locations in terms of scope

-  You should continue your Screens as a Cloud Service Network Administrator's journey by next reviewing the document Creating and Managing Channels.